rajzon/GameShop/README.md

-## App in Development

 ## GameShop

-GameShop app will allow user and anonymous to buy product and admin will be able to: edit products, track orders, etc.
+GameShop app allow user and anonymous to buy product.
+Admin is able to do things like: manage products, manage users roles.
 ### Store already have the following functionalities:
 - basket functionality with holding Stock for concrete customer and synchronize basket,
 - returning expired stock that is hold for specific customer to the stock that is available to retrieve by another customer,